pagkly/Zed/Investopedia3/Press Conference.md

 There are many reasons why companies choose to hold press conferences.
 They may be called to do any of the following:

--   Respond to [earnings](https://www.investopedia.com/terms/e/earnings.asp), other news, or controversies
+-   Respond to [[earnings]](https://www.investopedia.com/terms/e/earnings.asp), other news, or controversies
 -   Announce the departure or addition of a new executive
 -   Unveil a new production facility
--   Announce the release of a new product or a [merger or acquisition](https://www.investopedia.com/terms/m/mergersandacquisitions.asp)
+-   Announce the release of a new product or a [[merger or acquisition]](https://www.investopedia.com/terms/m/mergersandacquisitions.asp)

 Of course, these are just some of the instances when a company may call a conference.
 In some cases, companies may time their press conferences before any news breaks.
 This can be beneficial to get ahead of any negative news to portray the company in an honest and truthful light as opposed to a company that was trying to hide the negative news.